igoose1/get-ddg/README.md

 Simple script that opens [duckduckgo](https://duckduckgo.com) in your browser with your request.

 ### Preparing
-Get rights to execute script.
+Set rights to execute script.
 ```bash
 chmod +x ./ddg.sh
 ```